ChrisCoffey/Articles/content/posts/learning/same_problem_different_language.md

-*The Haskell solution actually does consume `O(n)` memory because a new cons cell is created each time an element is added to the list.
+*The Haskell solution actually uses `O(n)` memory because a new cons cell is created each time an element is added to the list.
 The values themselves are reused, but the `(:)` is new for each.
 Avoiding this would mean building a reference-based linked list like the Ruby example uses.